Justice-Minded Kids Empowers You To Raise World Changers!

 How Does the Curriculum Section of Justice-Minded Kids Work?

-Each week for 36 weeks includes three simple things:
+Each lesson for 36 weeks includes three simple things:

 1. The belief in a simple repeatable value statement (think: mantra of the week)